Predictia/AQUA/docs/sphinx/source/lra.rst

     Statistic to be computed (default: 'mean')

-Please note that this options override the ones available in the configuration file.
+Please note that these options override the ones available in the configuration file.

 A basic example usage can thus be: